ChemChina ready for concessions to clinch delayed Syngenta deal in 2017: source

 Liberum analysts, who rate Syngenta "buy", valued Syngenta at 357 francs per share should the deal not go through.
 ChemChina's offer also includes a break fee of $3 billion, or 32 francs per share, for an overall fair value of 389 francs, they wrote in a note.

-(Additional reporting by Oliver Hirt in Zurich and Foo Yun Chee in Brussels; Editing by David Holmes)
+Additional reporting by Oliver Hirt in Zurich, Foo Yun Chee in Brussels, and Arno Schuetze and; Editing by David Holmes/Ruth Pitchford